Dear JSU Student,

 If you decide not to get health insurance, you or your parents may be assessed a penalty.
 The Affordable Care Act mandates that most people have insurance.
 However, individuals who earn less than approximately $10,000 annually are exempt.
-Most college student falls into this category.
+Most college students fall into this category.
 However, if you are claimed as a dependent, the penalty is based on your parent’s income.

-If you haven’t enrolled in coverage by then, you generally can’t buy Marketplace health coverage for 2015 until the next Open Enrollment period for coverage the following year.
+If you haven’t enrolled in coverage, you generally can’t buy Marketplace health coverage until the next Open Enrollment period for coverage the following year.

 Learn more about the ACA at: